greenelab/tad_pathways_pipeline/README.md

 #### GWAS

-Browse the `data/gwas/` directory to select a GWAS of choice.
+Browse the `data/gwas/` directory to select a GWAS file.
 Each file in this directory is a flat text file that includes a single column of genes that are located within TADs implicated by a significant GWAS association.
 For complete information on how these lists were constructed, refer to